CSCI P545 Computer Science Department, School of Informatics, Indiana University Thu Sep 11 15:30:23 EDT 2008 [SDJ]

 § Languages and Tools.

-The course project includes a substantial, documented design and implementation effort.
-The class will use the Doxygen documentation generator at lower levels for this purpose.
-Participants are urged to get basic familiarity with Doxygen prior to the start of the course.
-Instructions for doing this will be posted.
+The course project includes a substantial, documented design effort.
+The class will uses the Doxygen documentation generator for this purpose.

 § Laboratory

-The primary components in evaluating projects are (1) field testing for functionality and (2) documentation the work, which may include a presentation.
+The primary components in evaluating projects are (1) field testing for functionality and (2) documentation the work, which may include oral presentations.

 Initially, the class is given a software framework for controlling steering, acceleration and breaking, as well as sensors for GPS, proximate object detection, and rudimentary vision.
 Classroom lectures explain and explore the implementation of the framework as student groups develop solutions to the navigation problems in a cumulative series of lab assignments, such as: